-This is your assurance of the highest possible standards of workmanship, service and fair trading.
+This is your assurance of the highest possible workmanship, service and fair trading standards.

 Before joining the BBSA, prospective members have to undergo a strict vetting procedure.
 Potential members need to have been trading for a minimum of three years.
-They must have a good financial history, a commitment to training and appropriate health and safety standards and quality systems in place.
+They must have a good financial history, a commitment to training, appropriate health and safety standards, and quality systems.

 Occasionally challenges can arise, and membership of the BBSA requires members to handle customer complaints quickly and appropriately in line with the BBSA’s Code of Practice.
 In the case of an unresolved dispute, you can request the BBSA investigates on your behalf.
 Complaints against members are rare, showing both a robust selection procedure and an assurance that there is strict adherence to the BBSA’s Code of Practice.

 You can buy from members of the BBSA safe in the knowledge that they are operating to the highest standards of quality and workmanship.
 With the backup of the only national trade association for window blinds, awnings and shutters.

 All BBSA members are part of the BBSA’s ‘make it safe’ campaign.